Research

 Long waitlists also harm families, which in turn affects children's environments.
 Parents often experience extreme stress and anxiety.
 Some parents reduce work hours or quit jobs to care for a child who isn't getting support.
 The FAO estimates autism service gaps lead to $2.5 billion in lost productivity annually for parents in Ontario.

-Every child deserves the opportunity to reach their full potential.
-Ontario's current waitlist crisis denies tens of thousands of children that opportunity.
+Under the Ontario Human Rights Code and the UN Convention on the Rights of Persons with Disabilities, every child is entitled to equitable access to services.
+Ontario's current waitlist crisis denies tens of thousands of children that access.
 These are years that no child can get back.

 Children in Ontario wait an average of 5 or more years for OAP-funded autism therapy, based on registration date analysis by the Ontario Autism Coalition.
 Since 76.6% of registered children (67,509 of 88,175) have no funded services as of January 2026, most children wait past the critical early intervention window of ages 2–5.